Michigan is the king of potato chips. But a disease is killing state spuds

 Michigan is the nation’s leading producer of potatoes for potato chips, and potato farmers across the state harvest 1.7 billion pounds annually.

-So it’s concerning that, by July of any given summer, up to half of the state’s potato leaves begin to wilt, their stems harden and they slowly die.
+So it’s concerning that, by July of any given summer, up to half of the state’s potato leaves begin to wilt, their stems harden and they will slowly die if left untreated.

 These are the first effects of potato early die complex, an infectious disease that poses a threat to some 46,000 acres of potatoes in Michigan.
-If no treatment is pursued, the disease can cost family businesses like Walther Farms, a commercial potato farm based in Three Rivers, up to $500 per acre.
+If not treated, the disease can cost family businesses like Walther Farms, a commercial potato farm based in Three Rivers, up to $500 per acre.

 - Michigan health care reimagined using dirt, worms and fresh veggies